pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/react-beautiful-dnd/README.md

 };
 ```

 `PropsWithChildren` is a type which will include `children` attribute.
+Otherwise, TypeScript compiler will give warning when we try to access `props.children`.

 We will then create the `DragDropList` component.
-It will accept the project details and a function `reorderTasks` as it's props.
+It will accept the project details as it's prop.

 We will map over `column` ID from the `columnOrder` and then render the tasks in a `Column` component.